mkermani144/docs/samba/homeDrives&profiles.md

 ----
 1. Right click on Computer in start menu and select __Manage__.
 2. Right click on __Computer Management (Local)__ (The base of the tree on left) and select __Connect to another computer ...__.
-3. Typein IP address or host name of the server. (e.g. department.net)
+3. Typein IP address or host name of the server. (e.g. dept)
 4. Select __System Tools__ in the tree on left, then double click on __Shared Folders__ on right.
 5. Double click on __Shares__.
 6. Right click on your share (e.g. home) and select __Properties__.